-The Extension Services Model is a farmer-led, farmer-focused approach to support sustainable land use decisions and improve economic, environmental and well-being outcomes for farmers and their communities.
-It has been developed by the Ministry for Primary Industries (MPI).
+MPI's Extension Services Model is a farmer-led, farmer-focused approach to support sustainable land use decisions and improve economic, environmental and wellbeing outcomes for farmers and their communities.
 Extension is about farmers working together in their community groups along with rural professionals, industry groups, and government to ask tough questions of one another within trusted circles and coming up with practical solutions to issues.
 The programme aims to help:

-- Expand and deepen the skill base among farmers through peer to peer learning; - Support coordination and sharing of ideas; and - Build on existing capability and networks within local communities.
+- > Expand and deepen the skill base among farmers through peer to peer learning; - > Support coordination and sharing of ideas; and - > Build on existing capability and networks within local communities.